devcode1981/File-Provider-Storage/doc/howto/troubleshooting.md

     ...
     ```

-    This means your gitlab CE or EE instance is not running the current master
+    This means your GitLab CE or EE instance is not running the current master
     branch.
 If you are running a branch which hasn't been rebased on master
     since Saturday, Feb 4th then you should rebase it on master.
 If you are
     running the master branch, ensure it is up to date (`git pull`).